Update: I decided to place the form at the top of the post to make it easier to download. Grab it here: Blank Daily Productivity Heatmap (58256)

-I’m a huge fan of heat maps, and here recently I’ve started to think about productivity in terms of heat maps, as well.
+I’m a huge fan of heat maps, and recently I’ve started to think about productivity in terms of heat maps.
 The above picture is a heat map of my daily productive capacity.

 Orange: This level of productive capacity is the waystation between creative awesomeness and merely puttering along.
 A lot of work can get done here, but you’ll be somewhat aware that you’re working.

 Yellow: This level of capacity is the idle status.
 Some productive work can be done, but it’s not going to be the high-level, lose-track-of-time type of productivity.

 Green: At this level, I’m spending more energy trying to keep working than actually doing the work itself.
 Creativity, motivation, or focus is pretty much gone.